-Several companies offer 'free miles' when you charge overnight.
+Several companies offer 'free miles' when you plug in overnight.
 But don't forget to look at the rates they give you for electricity at any other time of the day, and the standing charge.
-Depending on your home use and how much you actually charge your EV at night, you might end up paying more!
+Depending on your home use and how much you actually plug your EV in at night, you might end up paying more!

 Some, like Ovo Energy, offer a free or discounted charger installed at your home.
 This might suit you if you are considering buying your first an electric vehicle, but the unit rates might not stack up if you are already set up to charge at home.

 Many companies offer you free membership to a nationwide network of road chargers, or a discount on roadside prices.
 Unless you can't charge at home, or are regularly doing very long journeys, you might find it more convenient to charge overnight at home.

 Electric cars, Economy 7 and Economy 10 meters

 Most electricity suppliers will require you to fit a smart meter to your property before you can switch to one of their EV tariffs.
 They will generally do this for free.
 However, if you can't do this yet (generally because of lack of mobile phone coverage these meters need) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
 This is what will allow you to take advantage of cheaper rates at off-peak times.
 The majority of energy suppliers offer this feature, and it’s certainly worth doing if you plan to plug your car in overnight.